parthivrmenon/aws_saa/06_ebs.md

 - you can chose either the `(default) aws/ebs` AWS-Managed-Key (AMK) or create your own Customer Managed Key (CMK)
 - You can enable '*Always encrypt new EBS volumes*' option in EC2 > Settings

-### Encryption during transit
-all snapshots encrypted
-all volumes created from snapshot is encrypted

-encrypt/decrypt handled transparently
-has minimal impact on latency
-leverages keys from KMS(AES-256)
+## EXAM - EBS Encrypting an unencrypted volume

-to encrypt an unencrypted EBS volume
+Follow these steps to encrypt an unencrypted EBS volume
+- stop the EC2 instance (not required but recommended)
-- create an EBS snapshot (unencrypted)
+- create an EBS snapshot.
+This snapshot will be unencrypted.
-- copy the snapshot into same AZ with encryption OR create EBS with encryption enabled
+- copy the snapshot and enable encryption
+    - during the copy, enable encryption
+    - select a KMS key.
 - create EBS volume from this new encrypted snapshot
+- detach the unencrypted volume

--
+- attach the encrypted volume